vladimirvivien/litert-go/README.md

 ## Backends

+A model compiles for exactly one accelerator, chosen at `Open` time (`WithAccelerator`); the backend changes where kernels execute, not the API.

 - **CPU** (XNNPACK): every supported model.
 - **GPU** (WebGPU — Direct3D 12 on Windows): token- and embedding-input
   models, vision, and audio.
-The engine applies the GPU configuration the C++ LiteRT-LM engine uses: a compact program/weight cache (warm starts in seconds), native-layout KV with double-buffered banks, async submission, and the single-buffer KV mode gemma-4-class (param_tensor) models require.
+Compiled GPU programs and weights persist in a cache directory (`WithGPUCacheDir` overrides the location): the first run on a model compiles its kernels and is slow; warm runs initialize in seconds.
 The vision adapter always runs on CPU.
-Speculative decoding on GPU is not supported for param_tensor models.
+Speculative decoding on GPU returns `ErrSpecUnsupported` for gemma-4-class models.

 ## Examples

+Each example is a thin CLI over the public API.
 Decode text (greedy unless `-temp` is set; `-topk` / `-topp` / `-seed` optional):

 ```
 go run ./examples/decode -lib $LITERT_LIB -model model.litertlm -backend gpu \